 If you are interested in purchasing this inversion table or would like more information, click the link below.

-- High grade materials for reliability: heavy-gauge steel parts with patented security features like auto-locking hinges, Cam Locks, specialized pivot bearings for durability.
+- HIGH GRADE MATERIALS FOR RELIABILTY: Heavy-gauge steel parts with patented security features like auto-locking hinges, cam locks, specialized pivot bearings for durability.

 For other great inversion table options, click here.